Is Coconut Water Good for Diarrhea? ORS, Safety & Recovery Guide

 What Does the Research Say About Coconut Water and Diarrhea?

 WHO-ORS gold standard: The WHO's ORS formula is based on decades of clinical research.
 The glucose-sodium cotransport mechanism has been validated across thousands of clinical trials and is considered one of the most cost-effective medical interventions in history.
-WHO recommends ORS, not coconut water, as the primary rehydration fluid for diarrhea.
+WHO does not recommend coconut water as a primary rehydration fluid for diarrhea.

 Indian Pediatrics review: A review on oral rehydration therapies noted that while natural fluids like coconut water and rice water have cultural and practical value in resource-limited settings, their electrolyte composition is too variable and sodium-poor to replace standardised ORS in clinical management.

-According to Mool Health's clinical team, the research consistently supports one conclusion: coconut water belongs in the supportive role, never the primary role, during active diarrhea management.
+According to Mool Health's clinical team, the research consistently supports one conclusion: coconut water belongs in a supportive role, never the primary role, during active diarrhea management.

 Recovery Timeline: What to Expect With Coconut Water and ORS for Diarrhea

-If ORS and supportive fluids like coconut water are started promptly, here is what most adults with mild-to-moderate diarrhea can realistically expect:
+If ORS and supportive fluids like coconut water are started promptly, here is what most adults with mild-to-moderate diarrhea may expect.

 |---|---|---|